briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

     4. _(4)_ Except as otherwise provided in this subsection (a)(4), whoever violates subsection (a) hereof is guilty of a minor misdemeanor.
 If the offender previously has been convicted of or pleaded guilty to one or more violations of subsection (a) hereof or Ohio R.C.
-4511.76, 4511.761, 4511.762, 4511.764, 4511.77 or 4511.79, or a municipal ordinance that is substantially similar to any of those sections, whoever violates subsection (a) hereof is guilty of a misdemeanor of the fourth degree.\
+[4511.76][ORC Section 4511.76], 4511.761, 4511.762, 4511.764, 4511.77 or 4511.79, or a municipal ordinance that is substantially similar to any of those sections, whoever violates subsection (a) hereof is guilty of a misdemeanor of the fourth degree.\
     (ORC 4511.63)

 2. _(b)_